bumble-tech/appyx-codelabs/codelabs/markdown/appyx-hello-world.md

 This tutorial will walk you through creating a Hello World app using Appyx.

-If you're comfortable with Appyx go ahead and clone the [starter-kit](https://github.com/bumble-tech/appyx-starter-kit) and start building awesome apps.
+If you're already familiar with Appyx, you can skip this codelab entirely – just clone the [starter-kit](https://github.com/bumble-tech/appyx-starter-kit) and start building awesome apps!

 ### What you'll do

-1. Install Appyx into your project
+1. Setup Appyx in your project
-2. Create a root node
+2. Create a root Node with a hello world view
-3. Plug the root node into your activity
+3. Connect this root Node into your Activity
-4. Say hello

 ### What you'll build

 <img src="assets/hello_appyx_1.png" alt="demo" width="200"/>

 ### Access the code